Sir David Lindsay, 4th Baronet

-He began his career in the 3rd Foot Guards; in 1776, he became colonel of the 59th Foot, then major-general in 1778.
-Promoted lieutenant-general in 1779, during the Anglo-French War (1778–1783), he commanded the defences of Plymouth at the time of the Franco-Spanish Armada.
+He began his career in the 3rd Regiment Foot Guards; in 1776, he became colonel of the 59th Foot, then major general in 1778.
+Promoted lieutenant general in 1779, during the Anglo-French War, he commanded the defences of Plymouth at the time of the Franco-Spanish Armada of 1779.

 He resigned his position in early 1780, which ended his active service, his promotion to General in 1796 being a function of time served.
 He died in Cavendish Square, London, on 6 March 1797.